Presented by Midsumma Festival and Australia Post

 - are submitting work not previously exhibited as part of this Art Prize.

-- were not a Midsumma Australia Post Art Prize winner in 2017.
+- were not a Midsumma and Australia Post Art Prize winner in 2018.

-- are not employees (and the immediate families of employees) of selection committee members, judges or Midsumma Festival and Australia Post staff directly associated with the competition.
+- are not employees (or the immediate families of employees) of selection committee members, judges or Midsumma Festival, or Australia Post staff directly associated with the competition.

 - are not relatives of staff on the selection committee or judges.